I’ve never considered a facelift because I earn my living by looking old. ~Liz Smith

 We won’t be talking about her.
 We will, however, be talking about Hollywood.

-In my official status as a scribe of the Great Unseen, I’d like to pay homage to the other Liz Smith.
-(Like Buster Merryfield, BH introduced me to this UK treasure.
+I’d like to pay homage to the other Liz Smith.
+(Like Buster Merryfield, my introduced me to this UK treasure.
 I owe him so much.
 What was my life before Dr. Who?
 Black Adder?
 Red Dwarf?
-10/14/10 addendum: As of last weekend — Mr. Bean!)
+10/14/10 addendum: As of last weekend—Mr. Bean!)

 Our Liz Smith is a British character actress born Betty Gleadle in 1921.
 She’s one of those faces you’ve probably seen but never noticed.

 Liz Smith’s mother died in childbirth when she was two.

 Her baby sister died a few months later.
 When she was seven, her father walked out on her, promising he’d write.
 The letter never came.